aomdoa/planetwar/README.md

  - tanks
  - jets
  - bombers
+ - turrets
 - a turn happens every X minutes (can be selected during game creation)
-- each turn will process current player actions and queue
 - each turn will allow a player to make an action
 - actions can build up to the game's configured max
+ - take neutral territories (requires money)
+ - build up territories (requires money)
+ - attack
-- action order is:
+- executing an action will apply
- - settle in
- - fight
- - break down
- - travel
+ - population growth
- - prepare
+ - eating
- - build
+ - food
- - material
+ - income
- - destroy
+ - army growth
- - tactics
+ - research
 - players can control tax rate
  - tax rate drives city growth - low tax = high growth
  - each city has a maximum amount (can be affected with research)